Monk's-Hood: Background and setting in history

 Although the characters and events in the novel are invented, Heribert and Radulfus were real abbots of Shrewsbury Abbey, and Radulfus really did replace Heribert in 1138.
 There really was a legatine conference in Westminster in 1138 led by Alberic of Ostia, a Benedictine monk and cardinal-bishop of Ostia, sent by the Pope to recognise King Stephen and to elect a new archbishop for Canterbury.
 Prior Robert Pennant is also a real person, who eventually succeeded Radulfus in 1148.

 The places named in the story are real, including Shrewsbury Abbey, Shrewsbury Castle, the river Severn that winds around the town and separates the Abbey from the town proper.
 Oswestry and the nearby village of Rhydycroesau are real.
 The latter strides the modern border between England and Wales.
 Llansilin was the town where court was held for the commote of Cynllaith.
 Croesau Bach (cy) was then in Wales, and is now part of Shropshire (as described in Welsh Wikipedia).
 Cadfael describes his own home in Wales as "The vale of Conwy is my native place, near by Trefriw."
-The chase of the sergeant's men to capture the boy on the fine horse went from the ford at Uffington, through Atcham, Cound and Cressage, ending in the woods near Acton, all real places and quite a ride.
-Meurig left traces of himself as he followed out his penance to live.
-There was a message from the monastery at Beddgelert where he left the horse to be returned to Rhydycroesau; his written confession sent from Penllyn (now split between Llanystumdwy and Criccieth in Gwynedd) via Bangor on account of the heavy snows around the Christmas feast, sent by coastal ship east to Chester, then by land to the Sheriff of Shrewsbury.
-Cadfael wonders, will he travel up to one of the ports Clynnog or Caergybi to take ship for Ireland, or stay in Wales.
-The start of the route follows Cadfael's initial advice for him to cross the mountains west from their encounter in the sheep barn to reach Gwynedd where he is not known.
-Then he can make his decisions where to proceed, having made his confession and sent the written copy in a way his whereabouts could not be traced, and all guilt is removed from those remaining in Shrewsbury.